JohnPPinto/food-geek-food-image-segmentation/docs/index.md

     if verbose == 1:
         print(f'[INFO] Mask file is been converted into Yolo format: "{dst_filepath}".')
 ```
-Now, we have the function to create an annotation file, it's time to pass it to all the mask files and create a text file for that mask polygon.
+Now that we have the function to create an annotation file, it's time to pass it to all the mask files and create a text file for that mask polygon.
 I get the full path for the mask file and create a path with the same name changing the extension to .txt for a text file.

 ``` py linenums="1" hl_lines="5 13 14 15 16 17"
 def create_yolo_labels(src_root_dir: str, dst_root_dir: str, class_list: list, verbose: int = 0):